Leone-Glorioso/Mindscript_Makeathon/README.md

 - [Evaluation Metrics](#evaluation-metrics)

 ## Introduction
-Hellas Direct AI Assistant is a Gradio-based chatbot prototype developed during the Makeathon Hackathon.
+Insurance Company AI Assistant is a Gradio-based chatbot prototype developed during the Makeathon Hackathon.
 Hosted in a Kaggle Notebook and powered by the Llama 3.1 model, it automates and streamlines customer interactions for emergency situations related to Accident Care (AC) and Road Assistance (RA).

 ## Team
 - Konstantinos Leontiadis